The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Preliminaries

 \begin{definition}[{\cite[Definition 7.0.1]{DMR}}] A set $A\subseteq X$ has the \emph{$\lambda$-Perfect Set Property} (or $\lambda$-$\mathsf{PSP}$) if either $|A|\leq\lambda$ or $^{\lambda}2$ embeds into $A$ as a closed-in-$X$ set. \end{definition}

-In this paper we focus on the case in which $X$ is the \emph{generalised Cantor space} ${}^{\lambda}2$.
-If $\lambda$ is a strong limit cardinal of countable cofinality, then ${}^{\lambda}2$ endowed with the bounded topology is a $\lambda$-Polish space (see \cite[Proposition 3.12 (g,h)]{AndrettaMottoRos}).
+In this paper, we restrict attention to the case $X = {}^{\lambda}2$.
+If $\lambda$ is a strong limit cardinal of countable cofinality, then ${}^{\lambda}2$, endowed with the bounded topology, is a $\lambda$-Polish space (see \cite[Proposition~3.12 (g,h)]{AndrettaMottoRos}).
+This space is called the \emph{generalised Cantor space}.

-\begin{proviso} Throughout the text and unless otherwise specified, $\lambda$ is assumed to be a strong limit cardinal of countable cofinality. \end{proviso}
+\begin{proviso} Throughout this chapter and unless otherwise specified, $\lambda$ is assumed to be a strong limit cardinal of countable cofinality. \end{proviso}